CleverCloud/documentation/content/guides/tutorial-laravel.md

 ### Configure storage

 Create a FS Bucket add-on and link it to your application.
-Note its host (you can see it from the addon configuration panel, or in the environment variables exported by the addon).
+Note its host (you can see it from the addon configuration panel, or in the environment variables exported by the add-on).
 It looks like `bucket-01234567-0123-0123-0123-012345678987-fsbucket.services.clever-cloud.com`.

 Create a new environment variable called `CC_FS_BUCKET` and set `/storage/app:<bucket-host>` as its value.

 ### Optional: Configure task scheduling